Historic Marker Matching Gift Initiative

 Korea & Vietnam Memorial Bronze Markers (Southeast corner of Museum Square)

-Local Amvets are working with the Museum to have bronze markers added to the southeast corner of the Museum Square to honor those McLean County soldiers that died in service during Korea and Vietnam.
+Local Amvets working with the Museum have added bronze markers to the southeast corner of the Museum Square to honor those McLean County soldiers that died in service during Korea and Vietnam.

-The bronze tablets will be mounted at a 45-degree angle on weather-resistant powder-coated poles for ease of reading.
-The plan is to have these installed and dedicated during the WWII Memorial ceremony on November 5th.
+The bronze tablets are mounted at a 45-degree angle on weather-resistant powder-coated poles for ease of reading.
+These markers were installed November 5th, 2022.
 With enough money being raised we have a vision to create a “Walk of Heroes” around the Museum Square with a web presence that talks about McLean County in specific conflicts and to raise up the stories of specific soldiers.